Dr Henry Chan is an orthopaedic surgeon who previously led the Joint Replacement Unit in a major teaching hospital in Singapore.

 Dr Henry recommended that the best way to permanently treat back pain is ensuring that it is tailored to the actual cause of your back pain, your current condition, and your lifestyle requirements.

 He explained that the two mainstays of back pain treatment administered by doctors are:

 1. Physiotherapy.
 A properly tailored and supervised physiotherapy programme will help to reduce back pain in most.
 Treatment normally begins with traction and heat therapy, followed by exercise programmes to improve the strength and stamina of your back and spinal muscles.
 Regularly performing these exercises will help to prevent back pain from recurring.

 2. Medications can help to relieve back pain, reduce inflammation, and decrease muscle spasm.
 Examples include NSAIDS and muscle relaxants.

-The good news is that in patients with back pain who do seek proper medical treatment, 90% percent of people eventually get better in 2 – 6 weeks, without the need for any invasive treatment at all.
+The good news is that in patients with back pain who do seek proper medical treatment, 90% percent of people eventually get better in two to six weeks, without the need for any invasive treatment at all.